-The audit went very smoothly this year.
+The audit went very smoothly this year after a bit of a rough start.
 The assistance from the outside accountant in preparing for the audit and the preparation of the financial statements was a great help to us again this year.
+The additional analysis of the deferred developer deposits, credits and payables required some time to address in the audit footnotes and the prior period adjustment made.
+The footnote disclosures explain what the change was and why the District made the changes.

-In planning and performing our audit of the financial statements of Reclamation District No. 784 (the District) for the year ended June 30, 2019, we considered the District's internal controls in order to determine our auditing procedures for the purpose of expressing an opinion on the financial statements and not to provide assurance on internal control.

-We previously reported on the District's internal control in our report dated April 30, 2020.
-This letter does not affect that report or the report on the financial statements dated April 30, 2020.
+In planning and performing our audit of the financial statements of Reclamation District No. 784 (the District) for the year ended June 30, 2022, we considered the District's internal controls in order to determine our auditing procedures for the purpose of expressing an opinion on the financial statements and not to provide assurance on internal control.
+We previously reported on the District's internal control in our report dated September 5, 2023.
+This letter does not affect that report or the report on the financial statements dated September 5, 2023.
 The size of the District's accounting and administrative staff precludes certain internal controls that would be preferred if the office staff were large enough to provide optimum segregation of duties.
-This situation dictates that the Board of Directors remains involved in the financial affairs of the Organization to provide oversight and independent review functions.
+This situation dictates that the Board of Directors remains involved in the financial affairs of the District to provide oversight and independent review functions.

 We would like to thank your staff for their assistance in completing this audit.
 We wish you continued success in the current year.

-Sincerely,
+Sincerely, inserSmith

-Jensen Smith

-Certified Public Accountants, Inc.
+Jensen Smith Certified Public Accountants, Inc. Lincoln, California